Freddie McClair: Series 4

 In “Effy”, Effy returns home from hospital with a new schedule and a new reserved personality.
 She visits Freddie and they talk about her psychiatrist Dr. Foster (Hugo Speer) who has removed Effy's bad memories and forbids Effy from seeing Freddie as part of the treatment.
 Freddie is understandably upset Effy had bad memories of him.
 Later the gang announce their A-Level results.
 Freddie attains 2 Cs and an A, grades that are slightly better than Katie's and Emily's.
 Effy declares the results are unimportant to her and leaves.
 When Freddie next sees her and they argue, Effy's personality changes as Dr. Foster's psychological work makes her forget everyone she has loved.
 However, after she talks with Cook (who saves her life in the process) she realises who she is and goes to Freddie and tells him to tell Dr. Foster to leave her alone.
 Freddie orders Dr. Foster to leave Effy and subsequently stays with Effy for the night and she tells him “I love you” several times and he cries and says “I love you too so so much and I will see you in the morning”.
 This is the last time she sees Freddie.
 Freddie receives a phone call from Dr. Foster and as a result he goes to confront the doctor personally.
 Freddie does not tell anyone about his decision.
 When he reaches Dr. Foster's house, he demands that Foster leaves Effy alone.
 The doctor admits to him that getting too personal with Effy was a mistake.
 However, when Freddie attempts to leave he finds the door is locked.
 Dr. Foster approaches him and informs Freddie that Effy means much more to him, and says that "she really loves [him]" and "that's why [he] can't let [him] go".
 Dr. Foster then proceeds to brutally murder Freddie with a baseball bat out of view.

 In the series finale, Cook discovers Freddie's concern about Dr. Foster and follows the doctor back to his house.
 Cook breaks into John Foster's basement where he finds Freddie's blood stained clothes and shoes.
 Cook then seemingly hears Freddie's ghostly voice warning him to leave before Foster comes, this spooks Cook and he turns on a light just before Foster arrives with his baseball bat.
 John hits him in the stomach almost knocking him to the ground with his bat and verbally taunts him.
 Cook gets up laughing and admits he is a "waste of space" and a criminal, but then he tells John that he knows he killed Freddie.
 He then gets angry and holds his fist up ready to beat him and screams out "I'm Cook!" and launches himself at John as the season ends.
-As it is later revealed in Series 7, Cook killed Foster avenging Freddie’s death.
+As it is later revealed in Series 7, Cook killed Foster by beating him to death with his bare hands.